 Statistical checks were performed on the data as follows.
 All data for temperature (irrespective of year), at each standard depth level, were averaged within five-degree latitude-longitude squares to produce a record of the number of observations, mean, and standard deviation in each square.
 Statistics were computed for the annual, seasonal, and monthly compositing periods.
 Below 50 m depth, if data were more than three standard deviations from the mean, the data were flagged and withheld from further use in objective analyses.
+The three standard deviation check is for the subsurface open ocean where we expect the least variability; we use relatively looser checks in areas where variability is higher.
 Above 50 m depth, a five-standard-deviation criterion was used in five-degree squares that contained any land area.
-In selected fivedegrees squares that are close to land areas, a four-standard-deviation check was used.
-In all other squares a three-standarddeviation criterion was used for the 0-50 m depth layer.
-For standard depth levels situated directly above the bottom, a fourstandard-deviation criterion was used.
+In selected five-degrees squares that are close to land areas, a fourstandard-deviation check was used.
+In all other squares a three-standard-deviation criterion was used for the 0-50 m depth layer.
+For standard depth levels situated directly above the bottom, a four-standard-deviation criterion was used.